-While the public was celebrating a world without El Patrón, Pablo Escobar's wife and widow Maria Victoria Henao were figuring out exactly what that meant for their safety.
+While the public was celebrating a world without El Patrón, Pablo Escobar's wife and widow Maria Victoria Henao was figuring out exactly what that meant for her family's safety.

-When Maria Victoria Henao was just 15 years old, she married her self-proclaimed soulmate.
+When Maria Victoria Henao was just 15 years old, she married her self-proclaimed soulmate in March 1976.

 Despite the fact that he was 11 years her senior, Henao fell in love with the man “because of his naughty smile [and] the way he looked at [her].”